Penned by Nongovernment, Nonbiased, Military Veterans.

 How To Determine Your Height and Weight to Meet the Army’s Guidelines

-Recruits can effectively use the height and weight chart to assess if they meet the Army’s required standards by following a few straightforward steps.
+Following a few straightforward steps, recruits can effectively use the height and weight chart to assess whether they meet the Army’s required standards.

 Step 1: Locate Your Height